Øygarden Municipality: General information

 The municipality of Øygarden was established on 1 January 1964.
 It was created by a merger that was set in motion by the Schei Committee.
-The newly created Øygarden was made up of all of the old municipality of Hjelme (population: 956) and almost all of the municipality of Herdla (population: 2131) that was located west of the Hjeltefjorden (except for the islands of Turøy and Misje which went to the neighboring municipality of Fjell).
+The newly created Øygarden Municipality was made up of all of the old Hjelme Municipality (population: 956) and almost all of the old Herdla Municipality (population: 2131) that was located west of the Hjeltefjorden (except for the islands of Turøyna and Misje which were transferred from Herdla Municipality to the neighboring Fjell Municipality).

-On 1 January 2020, the three neighboring municipalities of Fjell, Sund, and Øygarden were merged into one large island municipality called Øygarden.
+On 1 January 2020, there was a large municipal merger including three neighboring municipalities.
+Fjell Municipality, Sund Municipality, and Øygarden Municipality were merged into a new, much larger Øygarden Municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

+Administrative centre

-The administrative centre of Øygarden has changed three times over the years.
+The administrative centre of Øygarden Municipality has changed three times over the years.
 From 1964 until 2009, it was located at the village of Tjeldstø.
 From 2009 through 2019, it was located in the village of Rong.
-In 2020, the administrative centre was moved to the large village of Straume after the municipal merger with Fjell and Sund.
+In 2020, the administrative centre was moved to the large village of Straume after the municipal merger with Fjell Municipality and Sund Municipality.